marciioluucas/phiber/README.md

 ### Dependencies

-Phiber have depdencies with just Composer.
+Phiber have only depdencies with Composer.

 ### Installation